qgis/QGIS-Documentation/source/docs/training_manual/map_composer/map_composer.rst

   Click the |dataDefineExpressionOn| :sup:`Data defined override` for ``Y``.
   Choose :guilabel:`Edit...` and type in the formula ``to_real(@rg_layout_margin) + to_real(@rg_layout_height_header)``.
-This means that the reference point will have the X-Position of 7.5 mm and the Y-Postion of 43.5 mmm where the header ends.
+This means that the reference point (where the header ends) will have 7.5 mm as its X-Position and 43.5 mm as its Y-Postion. the header ends.
 Notice that the values for the Y-Position have to be converted from string to a real number.
 Now finally let's define the width and height of the map canvas.
   For ``Width`` use the |dataDefineExpressionOn| :sup:`Data defined override` typing in ``@layout_pagewidth - @zg_layout_rand * 2'``